In this Article

-But what if your bed, your cosy, warm, comforting bed, was causing another problem?
-Spots and acne.
+What if your bed, your cosy, warm, comforting bed, was causing spots and acne…

 Yep, our safest place could be contributing to our stressed out, non conformist skin.
-This could be down to the laundry products we use and how often we change them.
+This could be down to the laundry products we use and how often we change our sheets.
 Our towels and face cloths don’t escape either, as they could also be doing more harm than good.

 So here’s the Sönd lowdown on the everyday things that could be upsetting the natural balance of your skin.

 The detergent we use to do our washing can have a large impact on our skin.
 Highly scented, artificial chemical based clothes washing products can be harsh on our skin.
-If we’re sensitive or prone to acne, then they could be causing our skin to break out.
+If we’re sensitive or prone to acne, can detergent cause acne?
+It certainly can.

 If you can, look for natural washing powders that are suitable for sensitive or baby skin.
 The same goes for fabric conditioners.
-They might smell like wildflower meadows or sunshine on a rainy day, but these scents are usually made in a chemistry lab.
+They might smell like wildflower meadows or sunshine on a rainy day, but these scents are usually made in a chemistry lab, far from the countryside.

 We’re totally not judging.
 Nor are we accusing you of living like a teenager in a den of sweat, hormones and general untidiness and unwashed sheets.
 It’s just that life is busy, we get it.
 Sometimes, a few weeks could go past and we’re still slipping into the same bed sheets…